 In the Czech environment, the role of voluntary engagement appears to be comparable between all four actors, regardless their sectoral affiliation.
 Those from the market do not engage volunteers into their operations, as they have paid staff available.
 Even the third sector organization does not cooperate with volunteers.
-Only the smallest market actor includes voluntary work into its activity, which is participation in its ethics committee.
+Only the smallest market actor includes voluntary work into its activity through their participation in ethics committee, consisting of representatives of members of the association as well as independent experts.